Applying for a Grant

 All sections need to be completed before submitting online.

-Deadlines for the receipt of applications are the 30th June (autumn term), 30th September (spring term) and 31st December (summer term).
+Deadlines for the receipt of applications are the 30th June for grants starting in September (autumn term), 30th September for grants starting in January (spring term) and 31st December for grants starting after Easter (summer term).
 Applications after the deadline will only be considered at the next scheduled meeting of the Trust.
 N.B.
 All applications must be accompanied by a teacher’s report or an endorsement from the child’s class teacher.